 This CMT subtype is caused by mutations in the Myelin Protein Zero (MPZ) gene.
 Scientific Advisory Board members Drs.
 Michael Shy, Lawrence Wrabetz, and Maurizio D’Antonio are experts in this area.
 In partnership with InFlectis BioScience, we are engaged in further testing of a novel molecule called Sephin, which has shown dramatic improvement in the S63del mouse model of CMT1B.
 Also, we now have mouse models of all three major clinical presentations of CMT1B.
 In the late onset type, we are testing how inhibiting axon degeneration pathways can stabilize motor and sensory neurons, an approach which is the focus of pharmacological development by many of our partner companies.
 This will be the first test of such pathways in a CMT model, and it is possible that this approach may have broad applicability to other types of CMT.

 Until now, there was only one mouse model of CMT1X, but it was not a direct replica of the human mutations in GJB1.
-Therefore, the CMTA has sponsored the development of four mouse models of CMT1X, one of which has been developed in partnership with Dr. Robert Burgess at Jackson Laboratories.
+Therefore, the CMTA has sponsored the development of four mouse models of CMT1X, one of which has been developed in partnership with Dr. Robert Burgess at the Jackson Laboratory.
 These models will be used to test therapeutic approaches such as the inhibition of macrophages.
 Dr. Rudolf Martini at the University of Würzburg, Germany has found that reducing this type inflammation has a very positive effect in a mouse model of CMT1X.
 In addition, CMT1X also is characterized by degeneration of motor neurons and is therefore an ideal target for the axon degeneration therapies mentioned above for CMT1B.
 Finally, the work of Dr. Kleopas Kleopa at the Cyprus Institute of Neurology and Genetics has shown the first example of a successful gene therapy in a CMT1X mouse model, and he is continuing these studies toward clinical trials with this novel type of therapy for not only CMT1X but also CMT4.
 The CMTA convened a workshop with some of the world’s top gene therapy experts to help identify the key steps in translating these findings into human clinical trials for CMT1X.
 Again this approach can be applied to other types of CMT.